What does it mean to be a Horizon Europe project coordinator?

 This article is written by our valued partner Futuro Perfecto.

-Get everything you need to empower your teams to work together on project schedules and budgets, all while writing proposals and managing projects.
-Sign up for our 30-day free trial.
-Once the trial is over, you can continue by using our free plan with unlimited users and essential functionalities forever or switch to one of our great paid plan options.
+Empower your teams to work together on project schedules and budgets, all while writing proposals and managing projects.
+Start with our 30-day free trial today!
+Once the trial is over, you can continue by using our free plan with unlimited users and essential functionalities or switch to one of our paid plan options.

 Subscribe to our Newsletter to get updates and expert insights straight to your mailbox.